KAROTT7/vite-plugin-react-views/README.md

 Some rules you need to know:
 - Requirement: `react-router-dom@^6`
 - All files in conventional directory will become routes, except empty files and excluded files.
-- For code splitting, all routes will be imported dynamically by `React.lazy`, except Layout/Loading/404 route in root directory.
+- For code splitting, all routes will be imported dynamically by `React.lazy`, except layout/loading route in root directory.
-- Every file named `layout` in directory will become `layout route`.
+- A file starts with a `_` character will be `dynamic route`.
-- `404` file in root directory will become `404 route`.
+- Every file named `layout` in directory will become layout route.
-- `loading` file in root directory will show before other routes finish import.
+- A `404` file in root directory will become `404 route`.
-- A file name starts with `_` character will be dynamic route, or use `[name]` like Nextjs.
+- A `loading` file in root directory will show before other routes finish import.

 ### Installation
 ```js